 PTSD Awareness Month: 5 Ways Employers Can Be More Trauma-Informed

 What triggers symptoms of PTSD can vary significantly from person to person.
-If triggered at work, PTSD can leave you feeling anxious, edgy, nervous, irritable, and scared.
+PTSD can leave you feeling anxious, edgy, nervous, irritable, and scared if triggered at work.
 It can make sleeping difficult at night, causing tiredness at work.
 It may become harder to remember details, complete projects, manage time, or even relate to others.
 Other symptoms can include chronic anxiety, hyper-reactivity, exhaustion, depression, emotional numbing, self-isolation, sleep difficulties, lack of focus, negativity, avoidance of work, intrusive thoughts, self-blame, and blaming others.

 Aside from the devastating human cost, these symptoms also affect a business’ bottom line, reducing productivity, extended absences and burnout from employees who could be picking up an extra workload.